Self-Improvement-Project/self-improvement-project.github.io/src/articles/Two_Ways_That_Will_Help_You_Let_Go.md

 It’s important to acknowledge that it’s okay if you don’t manage to be this way all the time.

-One of my best and most helpful suggestions would be to create an environment you desire; one that is self loving and accepting of everything.
+One of my best and most helpful suggestions would be to create an environment you desire; one that is self-loving and accepting of everything.
 Remove that and those that are not.
 One that eliminates chaos day to day and appreciates the wonders of calm and peace.